Wyntuition/jekyll-now/_posts/2018-05-02-cloud-bd-cheatsheet.md

 * **Cheaper, faster**
 * **Faster** is now cheaper and better. **Get to market** quickly, **respond to changes fast**

+// TODO: add aspects from the CIO panel and from other pubs and notes

 ### Solutions

+// TODO flesh out this and other sections